Ayothegod/portfolio-v2/README.md

 ## Todos
 - Check how to find the path for astro routes and render icons accordingly
 - shift alt o
+- build more buttons on mobile and desktop